paleite/cursorrules/README.md

 ## Configuration Management

 - Use well-typed configuration objects to manage environment variables and separate configuration concerns from business logic.
+- Use `@t3-oss/env-nextjs` to manage environment variables, and NEVER use `process.env` directly.

 ---